 - If you want your blue Hydrangeas to stay blue use Hydrangea Colorant during the growing season.

 - Turn your compost heap over and water it thoroughly if it appears dry.
 The decomposition process can be accelerated by mixing in some compost activator as you do it.
 Cover the top with an old carpet to keep in the heat generated by all the useful micro-organisms that will be breaking your garden prunings down to form good garden compost to dig in the borders in autumn.
-Ask for our ‘Tips on Composting’ handout at the till or visit our website to download a copy.
+Our ‘Tips on Composting is available on our website and available to download.

 - This is a good time to control vine weevil using a biological predator.